 Obviously, Christopher is a big-hearted guy.
 He loves superheroes and he’s written a big whopping book to prove it.
 We have to admit that it’s easy to get swept up in his unchecked enthusiasm.
 But is there such a thing as too much of a good thing?
 We think so.
 Maybe.

 Seven Wonders is a story about a group of ineffectual superheroes who live in San Ventura, “the most dangerous fucking city in the world.”
 Their ongoing battle with the Cowl, a Batman-like supervillain, is all a mad ruse, however.
 It was “a farce, a pointless, futile exercise.”
 It was, says the author, a game of super cat and mighty mouse.
 As expected, the two factions eventually work things out, but not before everyone takes a trip to the moon and saves mankind from being assimilated by a Borg-like civilization.

 Empire State was a good novel, but it suffered (a tiny bit) from its crazy ambitious nature.
 The same problem exists in Christopher’s newest effort.
 Seven Wonders is a sprawling cosmic epic.
 It is serialized storytelling in one handy volume.
 It is Astro City condensed into a 160,000-word prose novel.
 And like we said, it’s hard to find fault with any of it.

 But nitpick we must.
 The novel is episodic (like a comic book!), and embraces inconsistencies that often bedevil serialized fiction writers.
 Characters are capricious and flit in and out of the narrative, important details are half forgotten, and plot twists are stretched to a breaking point.
 It’s all in good fun, of course.
-But the novel goes off the rails occasionally and is too long, and makes us wonder how much editorial guidance the author had during the writing process.
+But the novel goes off the rails occasionally and is too long.
+It makes us wonder how much editorial guidance the author had during the writing process.
 Very little it would seem.